mark-james-coder/acebook-onlyfoursandhorses/README.md

 As a new User
 So that I can start using Acebook quickly
-I would like to directed to All Posts after signing up
+I would like to directed to My Wall after signing up

 As a new User
 So that I know I have successfully signed up